Fines & Fees Policy

 and look for it, rather than declare it lost.
 We would

-rather have the book (or other item) than your money.
+rather have the item back, than your money.

 Charged Items:

-If a long-overdue item is not returned after a long time, the
+If a long-overdue item is not returned for 30 days past its due date,

-cost of the item may be charged to your account, along with a
+the cost of the item will be charged to your account, along with a

 processing fee (see below).
 The cost of the item is refundable,